Help us finish our documentary about Baltimore!

 Daniel Contaldo:Director Of Photography

 Daniel Contaldo is a cinematographer/interactive filmmaker based in New York City.
 He shot Taste of Justice (2014), a 26-minute documentary on work camps in lands confiscated from the mafia in Italy.
+He studied film production at Johns Hopkins University and FAMU (Czech Film Academy) in Prague.
 He shot the 35mm short 10:10 (screened at the British Film Institute: London LGBT Film Festival '16 and Toronto LGBT Film Festival).
 He currently works on feature films, documentary films, and music videos, while also developing virtual reality films.

 We are grateful for each donation of any amount towards our fundraising goal.
 If you are able to offer a larger donation to support Lights of Baltimore, here are the perks :